 Traumatic brain injury (TBI) is a form of brain injury

-Who is Liable in Pool Accidents?
+Who is Liable in a Swimming Pool Accident?

-To file a claim in California, you and your swimming pool accident lawyer in Los Angeles need identify a liable party to hold liable for your physical, emotional, and financial losses.
+To file a claim in California, you and your swimming pool accident lawyer in Los Angeles need to identify a liable party to hold liable for your physical, emotional, and financial losses.
 You can't just file claims against someone who cannot be blamed for contributing to your accident.

 When Swimming Pools that are privately owned